anmalkov/minerkeeper/README.md

 ## Version history

 v2.1.0
-* Added monitoring for Claymore's Dual Ethereum+Decred AMD+NVIDIA GPU Miner
+* Add monitoring for Claymore's Dual Ethereum+Decred AMD+NVIDIA GPU Miner
-* Added the ability to automatically restart a PC every X hours
+* Add the ability to automatically restart a PC every X hours
+* Restart a miner if the total amount of accepted shares doesn't change during X minutes
-* Improved the console output
+* Improve the console output
 * Bugfix: Total average efficiency is wrong in summary report
 * Bugfix: MinerKeeper crashes on total shares calculation after restart of a miner